What is Climate Change

 For thousands of years, Burren farmers have marked the end of summer by herding their cattle onto winterage pastures in the limestone uplands where they spend the winter grazing.

-Evidence for past climate change in the Burren.
+Evidence of past climate change in the landscape of the Burren

 Glacial striations are the scratch marks formed from rocks trapped in thick sheets of ice being dragged over bedrock.
 The orientation of these scratch marks shows us the direction travelled by the ice.

-Glacial erratics (Fig. 2) are boulders that have been picked up and carried by ice and then dropped and left behind after the ice has melted.
+Glacial erratics are boulders that have been picked up and carried by ice and then dropped and left behind after the ice has melted.